junjizhi/emacstil.com/_posts/2021-11-28-org-emphasize-dwim.md

 Right now if I press the `` ` `` or `` M-` `` key, Emacs emphasizes the current word correctly as I like!

+  > **EDIT**: When I started programming in elisp and writing macros, I found
+  > the backtick is used often, and I had to unset the backtick and invoke the
+  > emphasize-with-code-dwim maually with M-x instead.